-If a new Site is opened between the initial execution of the Deed and 30 June 2025, an additional Community and Parent Engagement Fund payment will be made, in full, for that Site.
+If a new Site opened between the initial execution of the Deed and 30 June 2025, an additional Community and Parent Engagement Fund payment was made in full for that Site.
 From 1 July 2025, if a new Site opens part way through the year, an additional pro-rata payment will be made for the Site, for the days remaining in the Financial Year.